ironyoid/Nami_test_2/README.md

 idf.py build
 ```
 ## Note
-It's only up to 16 transmitters posible in this version
+- It's only up to 16 transmitters posible in this version
+- CRC16 is CRC-16/CCITT-FALSE with 0x1021 poly